entur/design-system/README.md

 You'll find all the code in the `packages/` folder.
 The documentation site is found in the `packages/docs/` folder.

+## Developing

+To develop, please clone the project, and run `yarn` to install all dependencies.

+To build all packages, run `yarn build`

+To start a development server, run `yarn dev`

 ## Contributing

 This project follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) specification.
 This lets us create new version numbers and change logs based on commit messages, instead of spending time on doing it manually.